degustatormind/Equal_Life/README.md

 [degustatormind@gmail.com]

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out
+Having trouble with Focus?
+Try some brain boosting pills and food from [nootropics depot] and other alternative sites etc.